Private Utilities Location vs 811 State One-Call: What You Need to Know Before You Dig

 What 811 Does and Doesn’t Cover

-Calling 811 is free and often legally required before any excavation.
-When a ticket is submitted, public utility companies are notified and locators mark the underground utilities they own and maintain.
-These markings typically stop at the meter, main service connection, or property line.
-Once a utility continues onto private property, it is considered private and is not included in an 811 locate.
-This is one of the main reasons that private utility strikes occur, even after an 811 call.
+Calling 811 is free and often required by law before excavation.
+When you submit a locate ticket, public utility companies send locators to mark the underground utilities they own and maintain.
+The locators usually stop marking at the meter, main service connection, or property line.
+Once a utility extends onto private property, the property owner must manage it, since 811 does not cover it.

 Where 811 Stops Marking Utilities